 Nice example of Faden's plan of the Siege of Charlestown (Charleston), from Stedman's History of the American War.

-Detailed map showing Charlestown (now Charleston) at the confluence of the Ashley and Cooper's Rivers.
+The plan includes a detailed map showing Charlestown (now Charleston) at the confluence of the Ashley and Cooper's Rivers.
 North is toward the upper left.
 The three parallels of the British siege are shown north of the city.
 The British fleet is shown in the harbor off Fort Johnston.
 A boom is shown blocking Cooper's River between Charleston and Shutes Folly.
-Also shown are Fort Johnston, Fort Sullivan, Haddrellss Point, Gibbs Landing, and a detailed town plan of Charleston.
+Also shown are Fort Johnston, Fort Sullivan, Haddrells Point, Gibbs Landing, and a detailed town plan of Charleston.

 A number of Faden's most important battle plans were reprinted by Charles Stedman 1794 for his History of the Origin, Progress, and Termination of the American War.

 William Faden (1749-1836) was the most prominent London mapmaker and publisher of the late-eighteenth and early-nineteenth centuries.
 His father, William Mackfaden, was a printer who dropped the first part of his last name due to the Jacobite rising of 1745.

 Apprenticed to an engraver in the Clothworkers' Company, he was made free of the Company in August of 1771.
 He entered into a partnership with the family of Thomas Jeffreys, a prolific and well-respected mapmaker who had recently died in 1771.
 This partnership lasted until 1776.

 Also in 1776, Faden joined the Society of Civil Engineers, which later changed its name to the Smeatonian Society of Civil Engineers.
 The Smeatonians operated as an elite, yet practical, dining club and his membership led Faden to several engineering publications, including canal plans and plans of other new engineering projects.